Name: Meeo Letlind

 Despite the rapid reparation of human societies along Aerna, old habits die hard, and after a week at the shelter she was officially inducted into the actual trade of the shelter – prostitution.

-The food budget of the shelter was funded entirely by the efforts of the children, the oldest of which being only sixteen, in selling their bodies, most often to the patrons of the alehouse opposite to them on the street.
+The food budget of the shelter was funded entirely by the efforts of the children, the oldest of which being only sixteen.
+By selling their bodies, most often to the patrons of the alehouse opposite to them on the street, they were able to eat.

 Meeo was not what one would call beautiful by the classical definition, but her almost absent-minded look denoted a sort of innocence that many of the repeat customers found especially attractive.